In this article, find the following information:

 When you log times on a task, the progress indicator (What tab of the task detail) automatically adjusts to the percentage of progress of the time entry.

-Example of time tracking
+Example of time management

 Log time on multiple tasks or multiple members

-Note 5: The time management features are available in the Enterprise subscription.
+General note: The time management features are available in the Enterprise subscription.